rapid7/insightconnect-plugins/confluence/help.md

 # Description

-[Confluence](https://atlassian.com/software/confluence) is team collaboration software that changes how modern teams work.
-This plugin performs actions on the Confluence Wiki.
+[Confluence](https://atlassian.com/software/confluence) is an open and shared workspace for managing documents and files within an organization.
+Using the Confluence plugin for Rapid7 InsightConnect, users can view and update pages dynamically within automation workflows.

 # Key Features

-* Feature 1
-* Feature 2
+* Update pages
-* Feature 3
+* View pages

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Confluence URL
+* Confluence username and password

 # Documentation